The Record

 What we actively do:

-What we do not promise:
+What we cannot promise:

 - Zero-day protection.
 No system can promise that.
 We patch dependencies and follow upstream security advisories.